Plaza Hawaii Kai

 Security guard service is strongly supported across the listings.
 At least several remarks explicitly mention "security guard/patrol," "security," "secured building," and "security video," which aligns with the high-confidence MLS checkbox history (17/20 current listings).
 The evidence appears consistent across multiple agents and is not limited to a single remark.

-The public remarks directly reference patrol-based security, including 'security guard/patrol' and 'security patrol.'
-This is clear evidence that the building has security patrol service.
+The remarks directly reference patrol-based security multiple times, including "security guard/patrol" and "security patrol."
+This is clear public evidence that the building has security patrol service.

 No analysis available